 Defining the systems

-Systems can be defined as physical objects that perform a function, e.g., a radar receiver, or computational elements that perform a function, e.g., identification algorithm
+Systems can be defined as entities that perform a function, e.g., a radar receiver, or computational elements that perform a function, e.g., identification algorithm

 Generally computational elements may reside on specific hardware so it is customary to focus on physical systems, but as more functionality is assigned to software that can reside on a multitude of hardware systems, it is important to acknowledge this explicitly in the knowledge base.

+A system exhibits processes that fulfill a function, systems that do not perform a function that is relevant to the needs of a project are not relevant.

 Mapping the Functions and Systems